 Bike the Franconia Notch Bike Path

-After you descend the Aerial Tramway (4,080 feet in less than 10 minutes!), consider renting bikes from the Sport Thoma rental shop located in the Tramway base lodge.
+After you descend the Aerial Tramway by air or foot if you’re looking to break a sweat, consider renting bikes from the Sport Thoma rental shop located in the Tramway base lodge.
 This rental shop offers Giant all-terrain bikes for adults and children for $35 for a half-day and $50 for a full-day.

 Access to the Franconia Notch Bike Path is available right from the parking lot of the Aerial Tramway (located at exit 34B along I-93).
 The next six miles take you on a beautiful, winding, (and almost – from this direction – entirely downhill) bike path through Franconia Notch, ending at the Flume Gorge parking lot.
 Sport Thoma offers a convenient shuttle for bikers from the Flume Gorge back to the Aerial Tramway, included in the price of a bike rental.